- Sales and Use Tax

 There are special exemptions in the Sales and Use Tax Law for certain types of charitable organizations.
-For information on which charitable organizations qualify for exemptions read Publication 18, Tax Tips for Nonprofit Organizations.
+For information on which charitable organizations qualify for exemptions, review Nonprofit Organizations(PDF).

-Real and personal property owned and operated by certain nonprofit organizations can be exempted from local property taxation through a program jointly administered by the Board of Equalization and county assessors' offices in California.
-This exemption, known as the Welfare Exemption, is available to qualifying organizations that have income-tax-exempt status under Internal Revenue Code section 501(c)(3) or 23701(d) of the Revenue and Taxation Code and are organized and operated exclusively for religious, charitable, scientific or hospital purposes.
+Real and personal property owned and operated by certain nonprofit organizations can be exempted from local property taxation through a program administered by the Board of Equalization and county assessors' offices in California.
+This exemption, known as the Welfare Exemption, is available to qualifying organizations that have income-tax-exempt status under Internal Revenue Code section 501(c)(3) or 23701(d) of the Revenue and Taxation Code and are organized and operated exclusively for religious, charitable, scientific, or hospital purposes.

-For more information on the Welfare Exemption, please view the Board's website at Welfare and Veterans' Organization Exemptions, or refer to Publication 48, Property Tax Exemptions for Religious Organizations, and Assessors' Handbook Section 267, Welfare, Church and Religious Exemptions.
-Individual copies may be ordered by downloading the Publications Order and Purchase Order for Assessors' Handbook Sections.
+For more information on the Welfare Exemption, visit Welfare and Veterans' Organization Exemptions, refer to Property Tax Exemptions for Religious Organizations (PDF), and review Welfare, Church, and Religious Exemptions (PDF).

-Nonprofit organizations* are subject to Unemployment Insurance (UI), Employment Training Tax (ETT), State Disability Insurance (SDI)** and state Personal Income Tax withholding.
+Nonprofit organizations are subject to Unemployment Insurance (UI), Employment Training Tax, State Disability Insurance, and state Personal Income Tax withholding.
 Note: Special Exclusions may apply.
 Refer to Information Sheet: Nonprofit and/or Public Entities (DE 231NP) (PDF) for additional information.

-However, nonprofit entities that have an exemption under Section 501(c)(3) of the Internal Revenue Code (IRC) have a choice in the method of financing their unemployment costs.
-A nonprofit entity may elect to:
+However, nonprofit entities that have an exemption under Section 501(c)(3) of the Internal Revenue Code (IRC) can chose the method of financing their unemployment costs.
+A nonprofit entity may elect one of the following:

 - Pay the same UI taxes under the same method as commercial employers (experience rating method).